Duke-GCB/DukeDSClient/README.md

 ddsclient download -p 'Mouse RNA' /tmp/mouserna
 ```

-#### Downloading to a mounted file share
+#### Downloading to a file share

-To download a project onto a mounted file share (such as a CIFS share) specify a path within the share for the `Folder` to download directly there.
+To download a project onto a file share (such as a CIFS share) specify a path within the share for the `Folder` to download directly there.

 ### Add User To Project: